 - Psychological abuse – acts causing emotional conflict or are psychologically damaging

-Their results suggest that childhood abuse among the serial killer population is higher than the general population across all types of abuse.
-Of the 50 serial killers included in the study, key findings were:
+Their results suggest that childhood abuse among the serial killer population is higher than the general population across all types of abuse except neglect.
+Of the serial killer study group: